 This program, started in 1996 and provided homeowners a chance to invest in home improvements and qualify for property tax abatement for a total of 25 years.
 The program closed in 2004 for new applicants.
 All projects were to be completed by December 2007.
 Five (5) year and inspections are ongoing.
 For more information contact Patricia Robinson, 325-7426.

 The Fairmount-Carlisle 353 Redevelopment Plan is designed to increase commercial and residential development in Northwest Independence by allowing tax abatements for redeveloped property.
 The Fairmount-Carlisle 353 Tax Abatement area, which is comprised of the Fairmount and Carlisle neighborhoods and portions of the Mt.
 Washington and Bundschu neighborhoods, is located in northwest Independence.
 The area is bounded generally on the far west along Brookside Avenue; the north the City of Independence/Sugar Creek border, on the east side Forrest Ave (north of Truman Rd.), and Fuller Avenue (south of Truman Rd.), south side is the Kansas City Southern railroad.
-View the Plan Area Map to see if your property is located in the tax abatement area, Patricia Robinson, Tax Abatement Administrator, 325-7426, email@example.com, for more information.
+View the Plan Area Map to see if your property is located in the tax abatement area, Patricia Robinson, Tax Abatement Administrator, 325-7426, firstname.lastname@example.org, for more information.
+The program closed in 2017 for new applicants.

 The development area is generally bounded on the east by Ditzler Avenue and is located north and west of Mt.
 Washington Cemetery to the Independence city limits.
 Refer to the map.